ibm-cloud-docs/speech-to-text/models-ng.md

 # Next-generation languages and models
 {: #models-ng}

 The {{site.data.keyword.speechtotextfull}} service supports a growing collection of next-generation models that improve upon the speech recognition capabilities of the service's previous-generation models.
 Next-generation models have higher throughput than the previous models, so the service can return transcriptions more quickly.
 Next-generation models also provide noticeably better transcription accuracy.
-All next-generation models are generally available (GA).
 {: shortdesc}

 When you use next-generation models, the service analyzes audio bidirectionally.
 Using deep neural networks, the model analyzes and extracts information from the audio.
 The model then evaluates the information forwards and backwards to predict the transcription, effectively "listening" to the audio twice.